7 Key Traits of People Who Are Debt-Free

 People Without Debt Develop These Characteristics

-They are able to delay gratification.
+People who live without debt are able to delay gratification.
 They know the joy of paying cash for something they really wanted and saved up to buy.
 They have a vision for retirement and other long-term goals and the ability to steadily work towards them.

-Household needs always come first in allocating their resources.
+For a person who's debt-free, household needs always come first in allocating their resources.
 They do the hard work necessary every day to make sure true needs are met within budget, and they resist the temptation to take on debt for wants.

 Debt-free people exhibit some unusual financial behaviors — everything from not carrying a credit card, to skipping vacation this year, to buying cars for cash.
 But debt-free people don’t care what others think.
 They are secure in the knowledge they are doing the right thing for their family’s future.